SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ### Design Choices

-In designing this site I want to incorporate the bride and grooms colour scheme (mint green and peach) with the rustic but romantic feel of the venue with it's open beams and stunning views across the golf course.
+In designing this, site I want to incorporate the bride and grooms colour scheme (mint green and peach) with the rustic but romantic feel of the venue with it's open beams and stunning views across the golf course.
 To make it special to Ciara and Sam a photograph of them will appear on the landing page.

 <a></a>

-#### Colors
+#### Colours

 The colours of the site are taken from the colour scheme the bride and groom have decided on which is mint green and peach.
 I have chosen to make the main colour off-white to keep the site bright and airy without being stark that would come with bright white as the main colour.
 I initially used this ![image](documentation/images/colour_scheme.jpg) and [icolorpalette](https://icolorpalette.com/) to create a colour palette but the colours were muted in the palette so went back to the image and selected each of the block colours to find the closest match.